-The American Standard poster contains every standardized cartridge mass produced in the USA as of 2018.
+The American Standard poster contains every standardized cartridge mass produced in the USA 2019.
 The cartridges are 100% to scale (Life Size).
 Includes cartridges for modern Rifle, Shotgun, Handgun, and Muzzle Loader.
 Contains 167 unique Rifle Cartridges, 54 Handgun Cartridges, 9 different Shotgun gauges and muzzle loader (45, 50 & 54 caliber).

 The Rifle section covers cartridges from the 17 HMR, Mach 2 and 22 LR up through the 505 Gibbs, 50 BMG, and 577 Nitro Express.
 It also includes historically significant factory available cartridges such as the 348 Win, 404 Jeffery, 450/400 Nitro Express, and 500 Nitro Express.

 Military surplus cartridges include the 5.45x39mm, 6.5 Carcano, 6.5 Japanese, 303 Brit and the 8x57 Mauser.

 Bonus Rifle cartridges include the 416 Barrett and 20mm.

 The Handgun section covers cartridges from the 17 HMR and 22 LR to the 500 S&W including the 5.7x28mm FN, 44-40, 38-40, 357 Maximum, 445 Super Mag, and the 45 Win Mag.

 The Shotgun cartridges include the 410 and 32 gauge up to the 8 gauge.

 Shotgun loads illustrate variations in shot size, (including duplex & triplex), slugs and less/non lethal loads.